ansonl/stickify-web-app/guide/README.md

 #### A common question:
 > **Wait!** why use Sticky Notes when I can use a task organizer like Google Keep, Evernote, etc?

-*Hmm...* Maybe because you are in a restricted environment where you cannot/do not want to perform a full installation of a package?* ...Or bears...something like that.*
+*Hmm...* Maybe because you are in a restricted environment where you cannot/do not want to perform a full installation of a package?
+Or bears...something like that.
 Luckily most distributions of Windows come with Sticky Notes and Stickify lets you view those notes anywhere.

  1. Get Stickify Pusher